Generalized Calogero-Sutherland models for Kondo physics in the Luttinger liquid: Singlet property

 which is precisely the statement that the right-hand-side of~\eqref{eq:singlet-proof-continued1} vanishes.
 On the other hand, if $\sigma_{0} = \downarrow$ in $\Psi^{\prime}_{0}(\{z_{j},\sigma_{j}\})$,

 Defining the auxiliary function

 one finds

 and $\mathrm{Res}(g,\infty) = 0$.
 According to the same reasoning as above, the right-hand-side of~\eqref{eq:singlet-proof-continued2} vanishes as well.
-This concludes the proof of the singlet property of wave function~\eqref{eq:wave-function-continuum-repeated}.
-We note that the summation technique based on complex analysis introduced above will also be extensively used in Appendix B below.
+This concludes the proof of the singlet property of wave function in~\eqref{eq:wave-function-continuum}.
+We note that the summation technique based on complex analysis introduced above will also be extensively used in Sec.~\ref{sec:parent-hamiltonian}.